-- a.
+- 9. Gaskets - a.
 Provide continuous ring, flexible gaskets made of rubber of special composition having a texture to assure a watertight and permanent seal and being resistant to common ingredients of sewage, industrial wastes and groundwater. - b.
 The gasket shall conform to the requirements of ASTM F-477. - c.
-Provide a product of a manufacturer having at least five (5) years' experience in the manufacture of rubber gaskets for pipe joints. - 8.
+Provide a product of a manufacturer having at least five (5) years' experience in the manufacture of rubber gaskets for pipe joints. - 10.
 Conduct field-cutting of pipe in a neat, trim manner using a hand or power saw.
 Bevel the cut end using a file or wheel to produce a smooth bevel of approximately 15 degrees with a minimum depth of one-third the pipe wall thickness. - a.
-Field cut pipe will only be allowed to be installed at manholes, at prefabricated tees and wyes, and at the connection of new sanitary sewer to existing sanitary sewer. - 9.
-Fittings: Provide manufactured fittings made of PVC having a cell classification of 12454-B or 12454-C as defined in ASTM D-1784. - 10.
-Markings: The date of manufacture, class of pipe, specification designation, size of pipe, name or trademark of manufacturer, and identification of plant/location shall be legibly marked on the outside of each pipe section in accordance with ASTM D-3034. - C. Ductile Iron Pipe (DIP) - 1.
-Pipe diameter 8 inches through 36 inches - a.
-Provide centrifugally cast pipe conforming to ANSI A21.51 and AWWA C-151, latest revision. - b.
-Provide pressure class 350, 300, 250, 200 or 150 depending on site conditions.
-Pipe class will be reviewed for integrity at plan submittal. - c.
-Minimum pipe length: 18 feet - d.
-Provide standard cement lined and bituminous seal coated pipe in accordance with AWWA C-104 (ANSI A21.4). - 2.
-Joints - a.
-Provide mechanical joints for buried pipe. - 1) Mechanical joints and accessories shall conform to AWWA Standard C-111, ANSI A-21.11. - 2) Bolts and nuts: corrosion resistant high strength alloy steel - b.
-Slip joints with rubber O-ring gaskets shall comply with AWWA Standard C-111 (ANSI A-21.11). - 3.
-Gaskets - a.
-Provide O-ring gaskets sealing the slip joint made of rubber of special composition having a texture to assure a watertight and permanent seal and being resistant to common ingredients of sewage, industrial wastes and groundwater. - b.
-The gasket shall conform to the requirements of AWWA C-111 (ANSI A-21.11). - c.
-Provide a product of a manufacturer having at least five (5) years' experience in the manufacture of rubber gaskets for pipe joints.
+Field cut pipe will only be allowed to be installed at manholes, at prefabricated tees and wyes, and at the connection of new sanitary sewer to existing sanitary sewer. - 11.
+Fittings: Provide manufactured fittings made of PVC having a cell classification of 12454-B or 12454-C as defined in ASTM D-1784.
+Provide fittings equal to or greater than the class of the adjacent main line pipe to which they are joined.
+Provide joints of the same type as used on the adjoining pipe.
+Securely attach fabricated branches for wyes and tees to the wall of the pipe in a watertight manner and flush with the inside surface of the pipe. - 12.
+Markings: The date of manufacture, class of pipe, specification designation, size of pipe, name or trademark of manufacturer, and identification of plant/location shall be legibly marked on the outside of each pipe section in accordance with ASTM D-3034. - 13.
+Service laterals: minimum 6-inch diameter PVC of the same class as the adjacent sanitary sewer main, conforming to ASTM D3034.